-- (a) The keel bands are optional from Station 0 to the forward end of the Centreboard Slot - (b) Forward of the Centreboard slot the stem band and keel band are compulsory - (c) Between Station 0 and 8 Bands where fitted shall be made separately from the hull. - (d) Between Station 8 and the top of the stem, the stem band may be part of the hull, and may be faired into the hull. - (e) The forward keel band may be tapered vertically for up to 25mm from the forward end of the centreboard slot.
+- D.8.2 CONSTRUCTION - (a) The keel bands are optional from Station 0 to the forward end of the moulded Centreboard Slot - (b) Forward of the moulded Centreboard Slot the stem band and keel band are compulsory - (c) Between Station 0 and 8 Bands where fitted shall be made separately from the hull. - (d) Between Station 8 and the top of the stem, the stem band may be part of the hull, and may be faired into the hull. - (e) The forward keel band may be tapered vertically for up to 25mm from the forward end of the centreboard slot.